New Zealand is awesome, right?

 41. Westshore Wildlife Reserve.
 Birdwatching sounds painful, but with a little bit of patience and conscious watching you’ll be surprised at what you see at the stunning coastal lagoon habitat.

 42. Visit the gannet colony.
 At Cape Kidnappers, you can see gannets on the aptly named Gannet beach.
 Tours are available but if you time the tide right, you can make the 8km walk along the beach yourself.
+I’d probably make this a must do on your list of things to do in New Zealand in summer, winter can be nasty in that area.

 Free Things To Do In Taranaki